We are currently not taking applications for the Tilly Edinger Travel Grant. We are fundraising for future cycles.

-This travel grant is designed to help offset the cost of student travel by paying for meeting (in-person or virtual) expenses up front, rather than through a reimbursement system.
-Unlike most other travel grants, this grant does not require that attendees to present original work at a conference.
+This travel grant is designed to help offset the cost of student and avocational/amateur scientists’ travel by paying for in-person or virtual conference expenses up front, rather than through a reimbursement system.
+Unlike most other travel grants, this grant does not require that attendees present original work at a conference.
 Our hope is this grant helps to increase accessibility to conferences to those who are most in need of resources.
 Learn more about previous awardees on our Travel With Tilly Archive.

 The Tilly Edinger Travel Grant differs from most other travel grants by:

 - Students and avocational/amateur scientists can apply